 CarryMe Bikes works with others to run projects and find other ways of showing people how to carry freight or families by bike.
+We put some of our profits from sales, hires and events back into our community projects.

 The projects are: